codership/documentation/galeracluster/source/training/tutorials/galera-monitoring.rst

    /*!50003 SET COMPLETION_TYPE=@OLD_COMPLETION_TYPE*/;
    /*!50530 SET @@SESSION.PSEUDO_SLAVE_MODE=0*/;

-``GRA_`` files are for troubleshooting purpose only, and are not automatically cleaned up.
+``GRA_`` files are for troubleshooting purposes only, and are not automatically cleaned up.
 Once you have identified if they represent a problem or not, you can manually delete them.

 .. rst-class:: section-heading